OpenEvalProject/evals/manuscripts/elife-57915/v2/manuscript.md

 ## Results

-## Activation of ICEclc starts with the LysR-type transcription regulator TciR
+### Activation of ICEclc starts with the LysR-type transcription regulator TciR

 Previous work had implied an ICEclc-located operon of three consecutive regulatory genes (mfsR, marR and tciR, Figure 1B) in control of transfer competence formation (Pradervand et al., 2014).
 That work had shown that mfsR codes for an autorepressor, whose deletion yielded unhindered production of the LysR-type activator TciR.
 As a result, the proportion of tc cells is largely increased in P. putida UWC1 bearing ICEclc-∆mfsR (Delavat et al., 2016; Pradervand et al., 2014).
 We reproduced this state of affairs here by cloning tciR under control of the IPTG-inducible Ptac promoter on a plasmid (pMEtciR) in P. putida UWC1-ICEclc.
 In absence of cloned tciR, transfer of wild-type ICEclc from succinate-grown P. putida to an ICEclc-free isogenic P. putida was below detection limit, indicating that spontaneous ICE activation under those conditions is negligible (Figure 2A).
 In contrast, inducing tciR expression by IPTG addition triggered ICEclc transfer from succinate-grown cells up to frequencies close to those observed under wild-type growth conditions with 3-CBA (Miyazaki and van der Meer, 2011b) (10–2 transconjugant colony-forming units (CFU) per donor CFU, Figure 2A).
 Transfer frequencies were lower in the absence of IPTG, which indicated that leaky expression of tciR from Ptac was sufficient to trigger ICEclc transfer (Figure 2A).
 These results confirmed the implication of TciR and thus we set out to identify its potential activation targets on ICEclc.

 ![Figure 2.](https://cdn.elifesciences.org/articles/57915/elife-57915-fig2-v2.jpg)

 **Figure 2.:** (A) Ectopic overexpression of tciR induces ICEclc wild-type conjugative transfer under non-permissive conditions.
 Bars show the means (+ one standard deviation) of transconjugant formation after 48 hr in triplicate matings using P. putida UWC1 donors carrying the indicated ICEclc or plasmids, in absence (-) or presence (+) of 0.1 mM IPTG, and with a GmR-derivative of P. putida as recipient.
 Dots represent individual transfer; nd: not detected (<10−7 for the three replicates). p-value derives from one-sided t-test comparison (n = 3).
-(B) Reporter expression from single copy chromomosomal P, bisRP, inRP, or intP transcriptional alpAegfp fusions in P. putida UWC1 without ICEclc as a function of ectopically expressed TciR, in comparison to strains carrying the empty vector pME6032.
+(B) Reporter expression from single copy chromomosomal PbisR, PinR, Pint, or PalpA transcriptional egfp fusions in P. putida UWC1 without ICEclc as a function of ectopically expressed TciR, in comparison to strains carrying the empty vector pME6032.
 Bars show means of the 75th percentile fluorescence of 500–1000 individual cells each per triplicate culture grown on succinate, induced with 0.05 mM IPTG.
 Error bars denote standard deviation from the means from biological triplicates (dots show individual 75th percentiles).
 AU, arbitrary units of brightness at 500 ms exposure. p-values derive from pair-wise comparisons in t-tests between cultures expressing TciR and not.
-(C) Proportion of cells expressing eCherry from a single-copy chromosomal insertion of P in intP. putida with ICEclc in presence of induced TciR (pMEtciR, 0.05 mM IPTG) or with empty vector (pME6032).
+(C) Proportion of cells expressing eCherry from a single-copy chromosomal insertion of Pint in P. putida with ICEclc in presence of induced TciR (pMEtciR, 0.05 mM IPTG) or with empty vector (pME6032).
 Fluorescence images scaled to same brightness (300–2000).
-Diagrams show quantile-quantile plots of individual cell fluorescence levels, with n denoting the number of analysed cells and the shaded part indicating the subpopulation size expressing P (int-echerry.D) Fluorescence images of P. putida without ICEclc with a single-copy chromosomal P fusion in presence of empty vector or of induced TciR.
-Images scaled to same brightness (300–1200).bisR-egfpFigure 2—source data 1.Figure 2 panel A: ICEclc transfer data.Figure 2—source data 2.Figure 2 panel B: 75th percentile fluorescence data.Figure 2—source data 3.Figure 2 panel C: qq-plot single cell fluorescence data.
+Diagrams show quantile-quantile plots of individual cell fluorescence levels, with n denoting the number of analysed cells and the shaded part indicating the subpopulation size expressing Pint-echerry.
+(D) Fluorescence images of P. putida without ICEclc with a single-copy chromosomal PbisR-egfp fusion in presence of empty vector or of induced TciR.
+Images scaled to same brightness (300–1200).

 Induction of tciR from pMEtciR in P. putida without ICEclc was insufficient to trigger eGFP production from a single-copy Pint promoter, which is a hallmark of induction of ICEclc transfer competence (Figure 2B; Minoia et al., 2008; Delavat et al., 2016).
 In contrast, in presence of ICEclc, similar induction of tciR yielded a clear increased subpopulation of activated cells (Figure 2C).
 This suggested, therefore, that TciR does not directly activate Pint, but only through one or more other ICE-located factors.
 To search for such potential factors, we examined in more detail the genes in a 7 kb region at the left end of ICEclc (close to the attL site, Figure 1A), where transposon mutations had previously been shown to influence Pint expression (Sentchilo et al., 2003).
 In addition, three promoters had been characterized in this region (Figure 1A; Gaillard et al., 2010), which we tested individually for potential activation by TciR (Figure 2B).

 Promoters were fused with a promoterless egfp gene and inserted in single copy into the chromosome of P. putida UWC1 without ICEclc (Materials and methods).
 Induction of tciR from Ptac on pMEtciR did not yield any eGFP fluorescence in P. putida UWC1 containing a single-copy PalpA- or PinR-egfp transcriptional fusion (Figure 2B).
 In contrast, the PbisR-egfp fusion was activated upon induction of TciR compared to a vector-only control (p=0.0042, paired t-test, Figure 2B & D).
 This suggested that the link between TciR and ICEclc transfer competence proceeds through transcription activation of the promoter upstream of the gene bisR (previously designated orf101284).
 This transcript has previously been mapped and covers a single gene (Gaillard et al., 2010).
 We renamed this gene as bisR, or bistability regulator, for its presumed implication in ICEclc bistability control (Figure 1—figure supplement 1, see further below).

-## BisR is the second step in the cascade of ICEclc transfer competence initiation
+### BisR is the second step in the cascade of ICEclc transfer competence initiation

 bisR is predicted to encode a 251-aa protein of unknown function with no detectable Pfam-domains.
 Further structural analysis using Phyre2 (Kelley et al., 2015) suggested three putative domains with low confidence (between 38% and 53%, Figure 1—figure supplement 2).
 One of these is a predicted DNA-binding domain, which hinted at the possible function of BisR as a transcriptional regulator itself.
 BlastP analysis showed that BisR homologs are widely distributed and well conserved among Beta-, Alpha- and Gammaproteobacteria, with homologies ranging from 43–100% amino acid identity over the (quasi) full sequence length (Figure 1—figure supplement 2).